jhwohlgemuth/voxelcss/README.md

 Features
 --------
-- JavaScript and CSS are all bundled together into one file!
 - Completely compatible with [voxel.css](https://github.com/HunterLarco/voxel.css)
 - CSS is processed by [cssnext](http://cssnext.io/) and minified with [cssnano](http://cssnano.co/) to provide auto-prefixed styles with a minimal footprint and maximum compatibility.
+- Code functionality is verified by tests written using [Jest](https://facebook.github.io/jest/)
+- Code standards are enforced by [ESLint](http://eslint.org/)
+- JavaScript and CSS are all bundled together into one file!
-- Code functionality is verified by tests written using [Jest](https://facebook.github.io/jest/) and code standards are enforced by [ESLint](http://eslint.org/) (all run locally and on remote CI servers)
+- Functionality and standards are enforced locally and on remote CI servers!

 Contributing
 ------------